 A lot of inexperienced film and video makers don't think about titles and subtitles when they approach a new project, when in fact they should because opening credits skillfully crafted can set the tone of the entire video or a movie.
 The title of the film and all the essential information about the visual product must be contained within the opening credits, which is why creating them is an art in itself.
 Furthermore, adding subtitles to videos and movies will make them more accessible to foreign viewers and markets or to the people with hearing impairment, and creating them should be on the list of the post-production steps of each film that aims at international recognition.

 The process of creating the opening and end credits is not complicated, but it requires time and dedication since adding text to images demands precision and a meticulous approach in order to make sure that no mistakes were made.
-In this article, we will show you how to add titles and subtitles with Corel VideoStudio X10, but we will also provide you with an alternative solution that is much faster and easier.
+In this article, we will show you how to add titles and subtitles with Corel VideoStudio X10, but we will also provide you with an alternative solution.

 How to Add Titles to Videos With Corel VideoStudio X10?